CaptSilver/steamos-clear/README.md

 `git clone https://github.com/captsilver/steamos-clear.git`
 `cd steamos-clear`
-`sudo ./install.sh "insert steam user name here"`
+`sudo ./install.sh "insert steam user name here"` `/usr/bin/steam`

+After you run steam and it installs the client package, you should restart.

+If you are using Nvidia, you must restart and rerun `sudo nvidia_installer.sh` in the steamos-clear folder.

 ## Advanced Options
 The installation script has several options that you can specify upon installation